dIOGOLOC/codes_escritos/LabSis_controle_de_qualidade/README.md

 </p>

-This project is dedicated to provide a Python framework for analysing the quality of seismological data based on [ObsPy](https://github.com/obspy/obspy/wiki).
+This project is dedicated to provide a Python framework for analysing the quality of seismological data archived in  based on [ObsPy](https://github.com/obspy/obspy/wiki).

 Version
 ---------